Wairarapa Times-Age

 The Wairarapa Times-Age is the regional daily paper for New Zealand's Wairarapa where it is prepared, and published in Masterton.
-Though its roots are deep in Wairarapa's community, it joined a national combine in 2002 only to leave the combine in 2016, with its proprietors now entirely Wairarapa residents.

 History

+Predecessors

-Of the first newspapers published in the region, the Wairarapa Mercury (later Standard), the Wairarapa News, the Wairarapa Register and the Newsletter, all, except the Newsletter were forced to close down by fires in 1937, 1872 and 1878 respectively.
+Of the first newspapers published in the region — the Wairarapa Mercury (later Standard), the Wairarapa News, the Wairarapa Register and the Newsletter — all except the Newsletter were forced to close down by fires in 1937, 1872 and 1878 respectively.
 However the Wairarapa News began again six years after the fire on 30 October 1878.
 This paper merged with the Wairarapa Free Press on 11 September 1878 to form the Wairarapa Daily which became the Wairarapa Daily Times in 1892.

 The Wairarapa Star was formed in 1881 and changed to the Wairarapa Age in 1902.
 These two papers, the Daily Times and the Age joined to form the Wairarapa Times-Age in 1938.